thirumurthis/Learnings/camel/langchain4j/ReadUnstructredDatausingAiService.md

 #### Code

-- Jbang is used here since it doesn't require the usual java project structure and we can execute java code as script.
+- `Jbang` is used here since it doesn't require the usual java project structure and we can execute java code as script.

 -  The code below uses Camel routes, the data is sent to the Camel rest route which exposes an POST endpoint using the Camel Jetty server component.
-This data in the camel exchange is routed to AI service endpoint and the response is printed and sent as response.
+The data in the camel exchange is routed to AI service endpoint and the response is printed and sent as response.

 - The `CustomPojoExtractor` interface defined includes the `@UserMessage` annotation is configured with set of message.
 AI service uses this message and passed data to extract the necessary details.
-The response from the AI service would be set to `CustomPojo` object.
+The response from the AI service is set to `CustomPojo` object.

-- The `extractorService()` method in the `RestAiRouteConfig` class uses the AiService of Langchain4j to create the bean used in the camel route.
-The AiService uses the   `ChatLanguageModel` defined and `CustomPojoExtractor` interface object to create a bean called `extractionService` which will be registered to the Camel context.
-This registered bean is used within the routes which will invoke the AI service, Camel automatically invokes the `extractFromText()` method when data is routed.'
+-  The `extractorService()` method in the `RestAiRouteConfig` class uses the `AiServices` of Langchain4j to create the bean used in the camel route.
+The AiService uses the `ChatLanguageModel` and `CustomPojoExtractor` interface object to create a bean called `extractionService` which is  registered to the Camel context.
+This registered bean is used in the routes which will invoke the `extractFromText()` method of the interface when data is received.

-- The `OllamaChatModel` builder is used to create the ChatLanguageModel which uses the URL of the AI docker service and model name.
+ - The `OllamaChatModel` builder is used to create the `ChatLanguageModel` which uses the URL of the AI docker service and model name.
 Refer the Langchain4j documentation for more understanding.

 - The `CustomPojo` is a simple Java record and the `toString()` is overridden in here to return the object as JSON string.